James Smedley's 11th-Hour Deer

 “Let’s hunt till noon,” I text my hunting partner, Gord Ellis, who is hunkered down in a ground blind 500 metres away over the rise of a hill.
 I'm in a ground blind along the wooded edge of an open field east of Thunder Bay.
 It’s a cool, overcast, mid-November morning.
 Although in the final stretch of my hunt, I’m still hopeful.
 I keep careful watch over the rolling grassy field, occasionally scanning the bush line with binoculars to a corner where Gord has sweetened the property with a pile of grain and apples.
 An animal could appear at any moment.

 Over the last few days, I’ve spent hours gazing out at this mix of bush and clearings.
-One evening a mature animal walked across the field, well out of range and partially obscured by a dip in the rolling landscape.
+One evening, a mature animal walked across the field, well out of range and partially obscured by a dip in the rolling landscape.
 I also spent a day hunting a bush lot east of the city with Gord’s dad, Gord Ellis Sr. That day was marked by relentless pouring rain and the sound of a deer approaching my soggy hiding place from behind, then huffing and running off unseen.

 This morning is my last attempt, and although I’m in no hurry to stop hunting, I decide that quitting by noon would enable me to get back to my home by suppertime.
 At about 9 am, there is clearly an animal walking around in the woods nearby, but it never shows.
-By 10:30 I’m contemplating packing up and starting my six-hour journey home, but continue to glass the field and bush line.
+By 10:30, I’m contemplating packing up and starting my six-hour journey home, but I continue to glass the field and bush line.
 When noon rolls around, I reluctantly accept that my hunt is over, pop the slug from my 12-gauge, stow my rangefinder, and collapse my shooting stick.

 A text from Gord says he’s waiting for me in the truck.
 I crawl out of the blind and work my cramped muscles with a short jaunt along the bush line.
 While stretching my arms up into the air my peripheral vision picks up something out in the field.
 I slowly turn my head to see a large doe about 400 yards away, working her way toward me.
 Standing out in the open I fully expect to be spotted, but each time she stoops to munch on grass I take a step towards the blind.
 Eventually, I make it back to my hiding place, reload and text my partner, “there’s a deer in the field.”
 By the time I raise my rangefinder, she is within 60 yards and closing.
 I shoulder my shotgun and squeeze the trigger.